DLR-RM/rl-baselines3-zoo/README.md

 ## Current Collection: 150+ Trained Agents!

 Final performance of the trained agents can be found in [`benchmark.md`](./benchmark.md).
 To compute them, simply run `python -m utils.benchmark`.

+List and videos of trained agents can be found on our Huggingface page: https://huggingface.co/sb3

 *NOTE: this is not a quantitative benchmark as it corresponds to only one run (cf [issue #38](https://github.com/araffin/rl-baselines-zoo/issues/38)).
 This benchmark is meant to check algorithm (maximal) performance, find potential bugs and also allow users to have access to pretrained agents.*